catid/tabby/README.md

 ##### Building: Quick Setup

 The [tabby-mobile](https://github.com/catid/tabby/tree/master/tabby-mobile)
-directory contains an easy-to-import set to C code that also builds properly for mobile devices.
+directory contains an easy-to-import set of C code that also builds properly for mobile devices.
 In a pinch you can use this code for desktops, though it will tend to run about 1 microsecond slower.